Kreativshikkk/Data-visualization-lesson/Plot data for one platform/Theory and task.md

 Let's again agree on the following: the distance between bars is: `spacing = 0.1` and `bar_width = 0.2`.
 Make your `x_positions` array starting from `0`.
 # Task

 Build a bar chart for the `PS4` platform.
-Do not change arguments that initialize x coordinates of the bars.
+Do not change arguments that initialize x coordinates of the bars (and its width).
 The chart should show the number of games released for each genre.
 The chart should have the following features:

 - Title: `Number of games per genre for PS4`
 - X-axis label: `Genres`